An Annex Greening Initiative

 Howland Avenue Parkette

 Already a hotspot for passersby, this space became a popular photo op when Nick Sweetman’s acclaimed Bee Mural was installed under the BIA’s leadership in 2016.
 A preserved existing canopy tree and a proposed pollinator garden will further transform this concrete corner into a new green space.
 Together with sustainably sourced decking, precast pavers and repurposed quarry stones, this dynamic public space will offer refuge on humid summer days.

 Situated alongside the building that housed the Brunswick House, this parkette will offer an enhanced user experience.
 Commemorating the rich musical heritage of Albert’s Hall, a bustling jazz and blues venue located above the Brunswick House popular in the 1970s and 1980s, the parkette will feature a musically-themed mural and integrated sculptural seating.
 A seasonal water bottle refilling station with an adjacent dog fountain will offer potable water for visitors while discouraging the use of disposable plastic water bottles.

 Major Street Parkette

-This intimate space will showcase several artistic features, including bike parking designed by OCAD students, subtle accent lighting, off-cut quarried granite stone reclaimed and transformed into public art seating and a new mural composed by one of Toronto’s talented muralists.
+This intimate space will showcase several artistic features, including bike parking designed by OCAD students, subtle accent lighting, and off-cut quarried granite stone reclaimed and transformed into public art seating.

 Robert Street Parkette